 In 2013, we adopted a full-value award incentive plan pursuant to which time-based awards and performance-based awards may be granted to our directors, officers, employees and other service providers.
 The award incentive plan replaced our stock option plan as our primary form of long-term compensation incentive.
-On June 1, 2014, our corporate governance and compensation committee approved the grant of 2,000 performance-based awards to each independent director under our share award plan.
-The awards vest three years from the grant date.
+On May 5, 2015 our corporate governance and compensation committee approved the grant of 5,000 performance-based awards to each independent director under our share award plan.
+The payment dates for these awards are in February and October of 2018.